lovepocky/BilibiliLivePopUpDanmuSender/README_EN.md

 1. Install the Tampermonkey extension for your browser.
 2. Click on the Tampermonkey icon in your browser's toolbar and choose "Create a new script".
-3. Copy and paste the code [here](https://github.com/Huaaudio/BilibiliLivePopUpDanmuSender/blob/main/userscript.js) in your editor.
+3. Copy and paste the [code](https://github.com/Huaaudio/BilibiliLivePopUpDanmuSender/blob/main/userscript.js) into the editor.
 4. Press `Ctrl + B` to activate the window, you can also change the key combination in line 130.
 Enjoy it!